 \section{Results}

-We start from the sample described in Sect.\,\ref{sc:Data}, and limit our analysis to the redshift range between $0.2$ and $3.0$.
-This is motivated by the need to obtain a statistically reliable sample in terms of mass completeness and quality of the recovered photometric redshifts and physical properties.
-In \citet{EP-Enia} it is shown how the main source of biases in the analysis of \gls{ms} during cosmic time -- apart from the inherent dispersions in determining the correct \gls{pp} -- arises from the photo-$z$ estimation, where typically some low-$z$ objects are placed at high-$z$ (up to around $10\%$ of catastrophic outliers) with increased stellar masses and \gls{sfr}.
+We started from the sample described in Sect.\,\ref{sc:Data}, and limited our analysis to the redshift range between $0.2$ and $3.0$.
+This is motivated by the need to obtain a statistically reliable sample in terms of mass completeness and the quality of the recovered photometric redshifts and physical properties.
+In \citet{EP-Enia}, it is shown how the main source of biases in the analysis of \gls{ms} during cosmic time -- apart from the inherent dispersions in determining the correct \gls{pp} -- arises from the photo-$z$ estimation, whereby typically some low-$z$ (i.e. $z < 0.5$) objects are placed at high $z$ (up to around $10\%$ of catastrophic outliers) with increased stellar masses and \gls{sfr}.
 The net effect is a steepening of the \gls{ms} at lower redshifts, and the opposite at higher $z$ \citep[see Fig.\,11 of][]{EP-Enia}.
 This is also observed in the validation tests that we performed with simulations and reported in Sect.\,\ref{sc:Validation} (see Fig.\,\ref{fig:MS_vs_deltaz}).

-We perform our subsequent analysis in the following redshift bins: $[0.2$, $0.5], [0.5$, $0.8], [0.8$, $1.5], [1.5$, $3.0]$, with the exception of the morphological analysis, where we stop at $z = 1.5$, since for higher redshifts the quality of the recovered morphological parameters is limited by the sizes of the sources reaching the resolution limit of the survey.
+We performed our subsequent analysis in the following redshift bins: $[0.2$, $0.5], [0.5$, $0.8], [0.8$, $1.5], [1.5$, $3.0]$, with the exception of the morphological analysis, where we stopped at $z = 1.5$, since for higher redshifts the quality of the recovered morphological parameters is limited by the sizes of the sources reaching the resolution limit of the survey.
 Based on the results shown in Fig.\,\ref{fig:MS_vs_deltaz}, we can place a certain degree of confidence in the highest-mass end of the first two redshift intervals, while greater caution is required for the last two.
-In each case, we limit our analysis -- and the reported values -- to $\Mstarwun < 11.5$.
+In each redshift bin, we limited our analysis -- and the reported values -- to $\Mstarwun < 11.5$.